 There is sensitivity in the number and percentage of TPVs associated with cold pools and cold pools associated with TPVs to the TPV–cold pool distance threshold as this threshold is increased from 250 km to 1000 km, every 250 km (Figs. 8a,b).
 Too small of a TPV–cold pool distance threshold may result in misses in which a cold pool spatially overlaps and temporally coincides with a TPV, but the centers of the cold pool and TPV may temporarily be spaced too far away from each other to meet the small distance threshold.
 Too large of a TPV–cold pool distance threshold may result in false alarms in which a cold pool and TPV are identified as being associated with each other, but may be distinct features that minimally overlap.
 For TPV–cold pool distance thresholds of ≥ 500 km, there is a larger number of TPVs associated with cold pools compared to cold pools associated with TPVs (Fig. 8a), suggesting that it is more likely for more than one TPV to be associated with a cold pool than for more than one cold pool to be associated with a TPV.
 For all TPV–cold pool distance thresholds, there is a moderate-to-high percentage of cold pools associated with TPVs (e.g., ~75% when using a 750-km threshold), but a lower percentage of TPVs associated with cold pools (e.g., ~26% when using a 750-km threshold) (Fig. 8b).
 The lower percentage of TPVs associated with cold pools likely is a consequence of a larger number of TPVs transported to middle latitudes (25085) than cold pools transported to middle latitudes (8395).
 The lower percentage of TPVs associated with cold pools may also be a consequence of some TPVs being too small or too weak to be associated with a cold pool and some TPVs being associated with a thickness trough that is not trackable as a cold pool.

 Now that CAOs linked to cold pools and cold pools associated with TPVs have been examined, CAOs linked to cold pools associated with TPVs can be examined.
 As the TPV–cold pool distance threshold is increased from 250 km to 1000 km, every 250 km, the number and percentage of CAOs linked to cold pools associated with TPVs increases, but at a decreasing rate for all regions, such that there is little to no increase in this number and percentage when increasing the threshold from 750 km to 1000 km (Figs. 9a,b).
-The intermediate TPV–cold pool distance threshold of 750 km is used for the rest of this study; nevertheless, for all thresholds there is a moderate-to-high percentage of CAOs linked to cold pools associated with TPVs over northern regions of the U.S. (e.g., 67.4–87.8% when using a 750-km threshold) and a smaller percentage over southern regions of the U.S. (e.g., 24.7–26.4% when using a 750-km threshold) (Fig. 9b and Table 3).
+The intermediate TPV–cold pool distance threshold of 750 km is used for the rest of this study; nevertheless, for all thresholds there is a moderate-to-high percentage of CAOs linked to cold pools associated with TPVs over northern regions of the U.S. (e.g., 67.4–87.8% when using a 750-km threshold) and a lower percentage over southern regions of the U.S. (e.g., 24.7–26.4% when using a 750-km threshold) (Fig. 9b and Table 3).
 The higher percentage of CAOs linked to cold pools associated with TPVs over northern regions of the U.S. compared to southern regions of the U.S. is a consequence of the large meridional gradient of TPV and cold pool track density over southern Canada and the northern U.S. (Figs. 5c,d), which indicates that the frequency of occurrence of TPVs and cold pools is higher over northern regions of the U.S. compared to southern regions of the U.S.

 c.
 Locations of TPVs and cold pools involved in CAOs